 The Group continues to witness steadfast buyer demand for its high-quality residential developments.
-As at 30 September 2017, the Group has received advances for pre-sale properties (recorded as "Other payables" in the statements of financial position), amounting to RMB24.680 billion, with an accumulated pre-sale amount of RMB27.840 billion.
+As at 31 March 2018, the Group has received advances for pre-sale properties (recorded as "Other payables" in the statements of financial position), amounting to RMB16.602 billion, with an accumulated pre-sale amount of RMB18.197 billion.

 The Group will continue to deliver projects in accordance with its delivery schedule.
-This would include launching a new project and new batches of existing projects in 4Q 2017 namely, Oasis New Island Gardens (Phase 2) (绿洲新岛花园二期) and Yanlord Taoyuan Gardens (桃园世纪华庭) in Nanjing, Yanlord on the Park (仁恒世纪公寓) and Yanlord Western Gardens (仁恒西郊雅苑) in Shanghai, Tang Yue Bay Gardens (棠悦湾花园) and Riverbay Gardens (江湾雅园) in Suzhou, Tianjin Hong Qiao Land (Phase 1) (红咸雅苑一期) in Tianjin as well as Yanlord Marina Peninsula Gardens (Phase 2) (仁恒滨海半岛花园二期) in Zhuhai.
+This would include launching a new project and new batches of existing projects in 2Q 2018 namely, Oasis New Island Gardens (Phase 2) (绿洲新岛花园二期) and Yanlord Taoyuan Gardens (桃园世纪华庭) in Nanjing, Yanlord on the Park (仁恒世纪公寓) and Yanlord Western Gardens (仁恒西郊雅苑) in Shanghai, Tang Yue Bay Gardens (棠悦湾花园) and Riverbay Gardens (江湾雅园) in Suzhou, Tianjin Hong Qiao Land (Phase 1) (红咸雅苑一期) in Tianjin as well as Yanlord Marina Peninsula Gardens (Phase 2) (仁恒滨海半岛花园二期) in Zhuhai.

-Volatilities in the global financial markets coupled with policy headwinds arising from austerity measures introduced by the PRC central government may serve to slow the rapid growth of new land tender prices and help to maintain a stable and sustainable development of the property sector over the longer term.
-Capitalising on the stable economic development of the PRC, which saw GDP rising 6.9% in 9M 2017 based on the data released by NBS on 20 October 2017, Yanlord, with its high quality landbank and strong brand recognition, is well poised to tap the rising demand for quality residential developments in the PRC.
+Given the volatilities in the global economy and the bearing of austerity measures introduced by the PRC government, the Group will continue to maintain its strong cash position and prudent financial policies to ensure the sustainable growth and development of the Group.
+Capitalising on the stable economic development of the PRC, which saw GDP rising 6.8% in 1Q 2018 based on the data released by NBS on 19 April 2018, Yanlord, with its high quality landbank and strong brand recognition, is well poised to tap the rising demand for quality residential developments in the PRC.